keep-network/website/src/pages/privacy-policy.md

 ---
 template: legal-page
 path: /privacy-policy
-title: Privacy Policy
+title: Privacy & Policy
 date: "Effective and last modified: January 1, 2020"
 intro: >-
   <p>
-    At Keep SECZ, we respect your privacy and are committed to protecting it.
+  At Keep <u> <b> SECZ </b> < /u>, we respect your privacy and are committed to protecting it.
 This notice covers all personal information collected in the use of this website, as well as any other websites, applications, or connected products on which it is posted.
 If in any case our privacy practices differ from those explained in this policy, we will let you know you at the time we ask for or collect your information.
   </p>
   <p>
     Some pages on our websites may contain links to third-party websites.
 We do not endorse and have no control over the privacy practices or content of such websites.
 We recommend you carefully read the privacy policy of each site you visit – including ours.